-We have four part-time teaching assistants who can work with children with SEND across the school.
+We have four part-time and one full time teaching assistants who can work with children with SEND across the school.

 Teaching assistants will support pupils on a 1:1 basis when a specific gap in their learning has been identified or if they need significant support to acquire a new skill or concept.